-- From the diary and works of Dave Osmers
+- From the diary, works and life of Dave Osmers

 The deer winded us and took off, a mob of 18, and even with the snow up to three feet deep they travelled fast and didn’t look like stopping.
 So on we went knowing we would reach them before the head...